 When you think of strength training, weight lifting is likely one of the first things to come to mind.
 A Pilates class isn’t what I think of when I want to focus on building strength.
 But guess what?
 This is an outdated and also inaccurate view on strength training.
 You can count Pilates as a form of strength training.

-Here’s the thing — any workout that helps you tone and build muscle counts as strength training.
+Here’s the thing—any workout that helps you tone and build muscle can be classified as strength training.
 Different types of exercise offer various degrees of strength training.
 The workout's intensity and resistance level determine how effective your results will be.

 For instance, let's consider traditional mat Pilates.
 This example of lower-resistance functional strength training typically relies on body weight.
 Pilates classes that use machines with changeable spring loads offer higher-resistance strength training.
 Yes, Lagree is strength training one hundred percent.